apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**'Antisemitic, unconscionable, and dangerous': White House responds to chaos at Columbia**
+**Elon Musk comments on Tesla’s pricing strategy following cuts**

-You can read more about it [here](https://www.politico.com/news/2024/04/21/chaos-columbia-jewish-moskowitz-santos-white-house-00153545).
+You can read more about it [here](https://www.teslarati.com/elon-musk-tesla-pricing/).

 ## Requirements
 - Python 3.8